-Box 7.
-GDI in the Netherlands
+Box 7: GDI in the Netherlands

-Under the newly appointed Digi-Commissioner, the different layers of governance in the Dutch system are increasingly required to adopt the same technological solutions for online public services, known as the Generic Digital Infrastructure (GDI).
-The Government in the Netherlands is thus pursuing a strategy to retain leadership of e-government design, rather than relying on outsourcing or bringing in private actors in the design stage.
+Under the newly appointed Digi-Commissioner, the different layers of governance in the Netherlands system are increasingly required to adopt the same technological solutions for online public services, known as the Generic Digital Infrastructure (GDI).
+The Government of the Netherlands is thus pursuing a strategy to retain leadership of e-government design, rather than relying on outsourcing or bringing in private actors in the design stage.
 The GDI is understood as a technological solution to ensuring that the legal responsibilities of the government vis-à-vis its citizens (privacy, transparency, law and order) are met.
-The development of the GDI is coordinated by a complex governance structure that includes several ministries and representatives of municipalities, of executive agencies, of water boards, and of the industry (Dumitrica 2017a).
+The development of the GDI is coordinated by a complex governance structure that includes several ministries and representatives of municipalities, executive agencies, water boards and the industry (Dumitrica 2017a).